Sicamaluks/Vacation-X/README.md

       Be as descriptive as possible with the vacation details and upload the best photos of your holiday.
       Set a selling price for your holiday

-      Vacation will be verified for that added extra layer of security and trust and then post will be approved For service costing check-out our pricing structure
+      Vacation will be verified for that added extra layer of security and trust and then post will be approved.
+      After you create or edit an ad, the verification process begins automatically.
+The content in your ad will be reviewed, including your headline, description,
+      keywords, destination, and any images and video.
+The validity of the vacation booking will be done, this detail doesn't appear in the ad itself, it is just for security
+      For service costing check-out our pricing structure

   For holiday seekers